USEPA/useeio-widgets/charts/charts.md

 ```

 After generating build/api folder from the production API:
-1. Rename USEEIOv1.2 to USEEIO
+1. Duplicate USEEIOv1.2 to USEEIO for existing script in non-React widgets.
-2. Duplicate USEEIO to a new folder called GAUSEEIO since GA data currently only resides on the staging server.
+2. Duplicate USEEIOv1.2 to GAUSEEIO since GA data currently only resides on the staging server.

 Note: Every 90 days the staging server requires a reboot, contact Wes to restart.